aither64/haveclip-core/README.md

 HaveClip is the solution.
 Ctrl+C on one computer, Ctrl+V on another.
 Simple.

 Main features are:

  - synchronize clipboard on multiple devices
  - save clipboard history, easily get overwritten data
  - integration with paste services like Pastebin.com

 Clipboard is instantly synchronized across all your devices.
-It can handle all forms of text and images.
+It can handle all forms of text, images and even application-specific data.

 HaveClip is multiplatform.
 Copy something in one OS, paste in another.
 Supports Windows, Linux and Mac OS X. Client for Android is a work in progress.